 MEM students will take several Elective courses in their two years at F&ES.
 Electives can also be taken from schools or programs outside of F&ES, although non-F&ES courses should constitute no more than 24 credits in total.
 Students should consider choosing their Electives following consultation with their advisor, the Career Development Office, and other faculty and professional mentors.
 Electives offered within F&ES are organized by subject of instruction, faculty instructor, and by area of specialization.

 Professional Skills Offerings

 Environmental leaders require more than academic mastery to solve environmental problems; they must become superb managers and leaders of organizations.
 Recognizing this need, F&ES has developed a Professional Skills Curriculum to supplement the regular academic offerings.
-Professional Skills offerings in 2014-2015 consist of five, half-semester courses, each worth one credit.
+Professional Skills offerings in 2015-2016 consist of four, half-semester courses, each worth one credit.
 These courses are